Jun 15, 2021

 Foundation Program - 3 units

-The courses in the foundation program should all be completed or in process before any of the 300-level advanced program courses are taken.
+The foundation program course should be completed or in-progress before enrolling in any of the 300-level advanced program courses.

 Business Analytics Concentration - 9 units